killo431/magix-extension/README.md

 | **xAI** | Grok 3, Grok 4 | 💰💰 Paid | ⚡⚡⚡ Fast | Quick iterations |
 | **OpenRouter** | 50+ models | 💰-💰💰 Varies | ⚡-⚡⚡⚡ Varies | Model flexibility |

+**All providers use pay-as-you-go pricing with your own API key - no subscription to Magix required!**

 ---

 ## 🛠️ Development